thegetty/quire-docs/content/documentation-v1/v1-tutorial.md

 Some placeholder content comes with each new Quire project.
 To start customizing it you’ll need a text editor.
 Like its name implies, a text editor is simply a program used to edit text.
 It’s like Microsoft Word, but instead of dealing with text formatted for print, text editors use human-readable code and markup to format the text for conversion to HTML.

 Macs and PCs come with some simple text editors built in, but we recommend using one that offers more in terms of auto-formatting as well as being able to see and work in multiple text files at a time.
-[Visual Studio Code](https://code.visualstudio.com/) and [Sublime Text](https://www.sublimetext.com/) are examples of good, free options.
+[Visual Studio Code](https://code.visualstudio.com/), [Brackets](https://brackets.io/), and [Sublime Text](https://www.sublimetext.com/) are good options.

 {{< q-figure id="text-editor" >}}